-Dear parents, grandparents, pastors, teachers, grief counselors and facilitators, the Lamplighter Rare Collector series is a collection of unique books that focus on the topic of death in a way that leaves the reader filled with comfort, hope and an understanding that a believer’s real home is not this present earth.
+Dear parents, grandparents, pastors, teachers, grief counselors and facilitators, the Lamplighter Rare Collector series is a collection of unique books that focuses on the topic of death in a way that leaves the reader filled with comfort, hope and an understanding that a believer’s real home is not this present earth.
 Children and teens from the late 17, 18 and early 1900′s, model for youth and adults today that there is a God who deeply cares, can be trusted, and demonstrate that all things really do work together for good.
 Death was included in children’s books during these time periods because people wanted children prepared for their eternal destiny and to convey an understanding that God is sovereign in all life circumstances.

 Reading these with a child or teen may open up great opportunities for them to explore and discuss their own questions about death, God, and their faith in Jesus Christ.
 It is hard to find good books on this topic from a Biblical, Christ centered perspective that are not told through an animal given human thoughts and emotions.
 Often, well written stories, full of biblical truths, will encourage a hurting heart better than many spoken words or a book presenting facts about grieving or death.